vmware/dod-compliance-and-automation/photon/3.0/ansible/vmware-photon-3.0-stig-ansible-hardening/README.md

 - Ansible cannot be run from Windows so you will need a Linux box or load the Linux Subsystem for Windows 10 to run an Unbuntu box for example

 ## Backups
-The first item in the photon.yml task is to backup files that may be changed to a folder under /tmp.
+The first item in the photon.yml task is to backup files that may be changed under a folder in the /tmp folder with a timestamp for each ansible run.
 This can be turned on/off by updating the create_backups variable to true or false in the defaults main.yml file.

 ## Playbook Structure